Social NCE: Contrastive Learning of Socially-aware Motion Representations: Introduction

-One crucial component of this social contrastive learning is the design of positive and negative samples, \textit{i.e.}, spatial locations given a future time step.
-Existing contrastive methods often uniformly sample a large set of negatives from training data \cite{mikolov_distributed_2013, goldberg_word2vec_2014, peters_deep_2018, wu_unsupervised_2018, chen_simple_2020, he_momentum_2020}.
-However, this common choice does not provide much additional information about social norms.
-Instead of using random locations, we propose a safety-driven sampling strategy that explicitly draws negative samples from the regions of other agents in the future, given that it is typically forbidden or uncomfortable for multiple agents to visit the same or adjacent places simultaneously.
-As illustrated in Figure~\ref{fig:distribution}, our sampling method serves as a form of negative data augmentation \cite{anonymous_negative_2020}, intentionally exposing the model to dangerous scenarios in order to learn a more robust motion representation.
+One crucial component of our method is the design of positive and negative events (states at a specific time step in the future).
+Existing contrastive methods in vision and language domains often rely on carefully designed data augmentation for positive pairs while using random samples to form negative pairs \cite{mikolov_distributed_2013, goldberg_word2vec_2014, peters_deep_2018, wu_unsupervised_2018, chen_simple_2020, he_momentum_2020, chen_exploring_2021}.
+Despite its effectiveness for unsupervised pre-training, this common choice is not suitable for motion problems, since it does not bring any extra information than the main task about social norms.
+To more explicitly inject our prior knowledge, we introduce a social sampling strategy: construct the positive event from the ground-truth location of the primary agent and the negative events from the regions of other neighbors, given that one location cannot be occupied by multiple agents at the same time.
+As illustrated in Figure~\ref{fig:distribution}, our method can be viewed as a form of negative data augmentation \cite{sinha_negative_2020}.
+It intentionally informs the model about low-density states through self-supervision, as opposed to laboriously collecting state-action pairs from dangerous scenarios.

-We evaluate our method on three tasks: human trajectory forecasting, behavioral cloning and reinforcement learning for robot navigation in crowds.
-Experimental results show that the proposed Social-NCE consistently improves the previous methods in various settings.
-When applied to the Trajnet++ trajectory forecasting challenge\footnote{\url{https://www.aicrowd.com/challenges/trajnet-a-trajectory-forecasting-challenge/leaderboards}}, our method ranks the 1st place in terms of both accuracy and safety at the time of publication.
-Our code is available at \url{https://github.com/vita-epfl/social-nce}.
+We evaluate our method on three tasks: human trajectory forecasting, behavioral cloning, and reinforcement learning for robot navigation in crowds.
+Experimental results show that our proposed Social-NCE consistently reduces the collision rates and yields new state-of-the-art results on several benchmarks.
+Our method is model-agnostic and hence can be used as a generic component to promote the robustness of neural motion models.